-Roosters not only suffer in factory farming, they are often used for other purposes such as entertainment.
+Roosters not only suffer in factory farming; they are often used for other purposes such as entertainment.
 Those used in the illegal bloody sport of cockfighting suffer terribly.
-The Humane Society of the United States (HSUS) has been successful to shutting down many cockfighting rings, however, there are still many more operating under the radar.
+The Humane Society of the United States (HSUS) has been successful in shutting down many cockfighting rings, however, there are still many more operating under the radar.

 The lives of roosters are marred with mistreatment; misunderstanding, and indifference.
 This brings me to the story of Jack and Louise, two roosters with very different stories but both finding sanctuary.